Solamil/rsync-script/README.md

 This script allows to `push` or `pull` changes or new directories and files to or from remote host.
 The same logic as used in git repositories.

-The script comes with an option to compare two files by `diff` command between local and remote one.
 Additional options for rsync can be append to the command.

 ## Use cases